Share

 No. The facility will operate quietly and respectfully, with no disruption to school operations, pick-up/drop-off routines, or playground activities.

 The facility has its own secure entrance and exit and is self-contained.
+We are working with the school to arrange new and appropriate privacy fencing between the two properties.
 However, just like any other neighbour, some casual and friendly interaction may naturally occur, similar to any residential community.

 The St Vincent de Paul Society NSW has clear procedures and professional protocols in place to manage incidents.
 In the rare event that concerns arise, the service will respond promptly and work cooperatively with local stakeholders, including the school if needed.